These kids can be computer scientists.

 We provide five CS lesson kits that you can use.
 You're also welcome to come up with your own!

-Use indoor and outdoor activities to introduce basic Computer Science and Computational Thinking concepts to Kindergarteners through 3rd graders.
+Use indoor and outdoor activities to introduce basic Computational Thinking concepts to Kindergarteners through 3rd graders.
 You’ll use pen and paper and a few other simple supplies — no computers necessary!

-Introduce 4th-8th graders to Computer Science and Computational Thinking concepts with only pen, paper, and a few other simple supplies — no computers necessary!
+Introduce 4th-8th graders to Computational Thinking (CT) concepts with only pen, paper, and a few other simple supplies — no computers necessary!
 You’ll touch on all the CT elements as you cover algorithms, binary digits, ciphers, and mobile app design.

-Introduce high schoolers to Computer Science and Computational Thinking concepts with only pen, paper, and a few other simple supplies -- no computers necessary!
+Introduce high schoolers to Computational Thinking (CT) concepts with only pen, paper, and a few other simple supplies -- no computers necessary!
 You’ll touch on all the CT elements as you cover algorithms, cybersecurity, Human-Computer Interaction (HCI), and a conceptual introduction to AI and machine learning.

 Bring igniteCS to your community